Implications for Fortrose and Rosemarkie Church of Scotland

 PLEASE SEE THE SECTION OF THE WEBSITE ON COVID-19 AND THE SEPARATE SECTION GIVING THIS SUNDAY'S SERVICE TO PARTICIPATE IN AT HOME.
 ALL SERVICES IN THE CHURCH AND CHURCH MEETINGS ARE CANCELLED UNTIL FURTHER NOTICE

 THE PARTIAL RE-OPENING OF THE CHURCH NOW HAS PRESBYTERY APPROVAL.
-THE NEXT SERVICE IS PLANNED FOR 4 OCTOBER, AND FORTNIGHTLY THEREAFTER, INITIALLY FOR THOSE IN THE CONGREGATION AT PRESENT UNABLE TO JOIN IN THE WEEKLY 'ZOOM' SERVICES.
+THE NEXT SERVICE IS PLANNED FOR 8 NOVEMBER (not 1 November) AND FORTNIGHTLY THEREAFTER, INITIALLY FOR THOSE IN THE CONGREGATION AT PRESENT UNABLE TO JOIN IN THE WEEKLY 'ZOOM' SERVICES.
 THE SERVICES WILL BE LAST FOR ROUGHLY HALF AN HOUR, COMMENCING AT 12 NOON, AND SPECIFIC INSTRUCTIONS ARE BEING SENT TO ALL THOSE WHO HAVE EXPRESSED A DESIRE TO ATTEND.
 THERE IS A MAXIMUM OF 21 PLACES IN THE CHURCH, SO ATTENDANCE IS LIMITED TO THOSE WHO HAVE INTIMATED THAT THEY INTEND TO ATTEND.
 THE BIBLE FELLOWSHIP MEETINGS HAVE ALSO RECOMMENCED ON A FORTNIGHTLY BASIS.

 However, this does not mean that we cease to function as a worshipping community, a praying community, a pastoral community or, indeed, a caring community.